for Knee Surgery

 If, however, you have a severe injury – like a full tissue tear, an open wound from a traumatic event or an accident, bone damage, displacement or fracture, or require a full knee replacement – then you will probably have to undergo an open knee surgery.

-In an open knee surgery your incisions can range from 6 to 10 inches in length, and they could be even longer if you have an open wound.
+In an open knee surgery your incision could be 6 to 10 inches in length, or longer if you already have an open wound.
 During the surgery, instead of making a few keyhole incisions like in the arthroscopy, your surgeon will open up your knee to see the inside joint.
-This will usually require cutting through the skin, and possibly underlying muscle to see your injury and figure out what the problem is.
-Open knee surgery is likely to leave a scar on your knee, and this scar is yet another reason why surgeons will avoid open surgery wherever possible.
+This means your surgeon will cut through your skin and the muscle underneath to see your injury.
+Open knee surgery will probably leave a scar on your knee.
+The possibility of a scar is yet another reason why surgeons will avoid open surgery wherever possible.

-Arthroscopy is considered an outpatient surgery (most of the time you can leave the hospital the same day as your surgery), open surgery is considered an inpatient surgery – where you will likely have to stay overnight or maybe even longer in the hospital after your surgery.
-This allows your surgeon and other doctors and nurses to closely observe your condition after surgery, provide stronger medication through your IV to ease your pain and make sure you have no chances of infection or complications after the surgery.
+Arthroscopy is considered an outpatient surgery (most of the time you can leave the hospital the same day as your surgery), open surgery is considered an inpatient surgery (you'll have to stay overnight or maybe even longer).

 Stability of your Knee after the Surgery